mi5hmash/AutostrongSharp/README.md

 I wanted to share my SaveData files with a friend, but they were not compatible.

 # :scream: Is it safe?
+**No.**
+> [!CAUTION]
-**No.** You can corrupt your SaveData files and lose your progress or get banned from playing online if you unreasonably modify your save.
+> You can corrupt your SaveData files and lose your progress or get banned from playing online if you unreasonably modify your save.

+> [!IMPORTANT]
-Remember to always make a backup of the files that you want to edit, before modifying them.
+> Remember to always make a backup of the files that you want to edit, before modifying them.

+> [!IMPORTANT]
-Also, disable the Steam Cloud before you replace any SaveData files.
+> Disable the Steam Cloud before you replace any SaveData files.

 You have been warned and now you can move on to the next chapter, fully aware of possible consequences.